Derived category of moduli of pointed curves -- II: Reduction to the heavy/light moduli spaces 's

 The blocks are ordered in any linear order which respects the following partial order: $B_{I^1,J^1}$ precedes $B_{I^2,J^2}$ if $\sum\limits_{i=1}^n J^1_iE_i\ge \sum\limits_{i=1}^n J^2_iE_i$ (as effective divisors). \end{lemma}

-\begin{proof} Exceptionality, fullness and invariance of the collection was proved in \cite[Lem.~ 7.2]{CT_part_I}.
-To prove equivariance, we use equivariant pull-back and push-forward and endow line bundles $\cO\left(J_1E_1+\ldots+J_nE_n\right)$ with linearizations with respect to the stabilizer of the divisor $J_1E_1+\ldots+J_nE_n$.
-Here we use a canonical equivariant structure of the ideal sheaf of any invariant subscheme. \end{proof}
+\begin{proof} Exceptionality and fullness of the collection, as well as the fact that $\Gamma$ permutes its objects, were proved in \cite[Lemma~2.1]{CT_part_I}.
+To prove equivariance, we use equivariant pull-back and push-forward and equip the line bundles $\cO\left(J_1E_1+\ldots+J_nE_n\right)$ with linearizations with respect to the stabilizer of the divisor $J_1E_1+\ldots+J_nE_n$ coming from the canonical equivariant structure on the ideal sheaf of an invariant subscheme.

+Finally, we need to check that the collection can be reordered in blocks permuted by $\Gamma$.
+We first order the objects by decreasing value of $\sum J_i$ and observe that objects $B^{\beta_1}_{I^1,J^1}$ and $B^{\beta_2}_{I^2,J^2}$ with the same value of this sum are orthogonal unless $J^1=J^2$, which in turn forces $I^1=I^2$.
+Therefore, we simply arrange the objects with the same sum $\sum J_i$ into the same groups and in the same order as the objects in the collections $\{F_I^\beta\}$, grouping together the objects permuted by $\Gamma$. \end{proof}